seeingterra/index-tts-api/README.md

 python indextts\infer_v2.py
 ```

-Note: this repository historically included helper commands for the 'uv' environment manager; the recommended, cross-platform workflow is to use a Python virtual environment (`venv`) and pip as shown above.
+Note: older guides referenced the 'uv' environment manager.
+This repository uses the included Python entrypoints instead (for example `python webui.py` for the Web UI and the `fastapi_app` package for the API).
+Use a Python virtual environment (`venv`) and pip as shown above.

 Here are several examples of how to use IndexTTS2 in your own scripts: